5 reasons why you should use MailChimp for your email marketing

 These are some of our favourite features:

 - Scheduling: this allows you to prepare your emails in advance and schedule them to be sent on particular days at particular times.
 So you can really get ahead with your marketing and avoid last-minute panics.
+[2022 update: since a year or so ago, Mailchimp removed this feature from their free account, so you’ll need to upgrade to use scheduling now.]

 - List segmentation: it’s really important to be able to segment your list to ensure your emails are getting to the right audience.
 The free account allows you to create groups within your list, so your readers can select relevant topics when they sign up.
 This means you can send more targeted emails to them and they receive the information they actually want.